“Be quiet, I’m reading.”

-Mold and hay, the musk of matted fur, and the pungent notes of sour milk.
+He inhaled a mixture of mold and hay, the musk of matted fur, and the pungent notes of sour milk.
 Nothing unusual or out of the ordinary.

-“I… Meat.”
-Her upper lip jumped.
+“I . . .
+Meat.”
+She curled her upper lip.
 “It smells like dogs and meat.”

 “It’s just Frost skinning the werewolves.
 One or two feral ones made it past the fence last night.
 Granny shot them.
-She says that they’re getting bolder now that it’s spring and mating season is in full swing.”
+She says they’re getting bolder now that it’s spring and mating season is in full swing.”

 She turned up her eight-year-old nose.
 “I’m going to grow up and go live in the jungle, where there are no boys, and no mating, and no one makes me wear pants.”

 “The wards around Granny’s land activated half an hour ago.
 There are at least a dozen intruders advancing toward the farm.
 Some of them are armed with assault rifles.
-They’ve brought dogs with them, too.
+They’ve brought dogs with them too.
 I don’t know what you did, Peter, but I swear on a tulip’s bulbed ass that I will have you skewered if anything happens to any of the—”

 “Whatever it is, it wasn’t me.
 And what do you mean, half an hour ago?
-If the threat is so serious, why did take you so long to tell—”
+If the threat is so serious, why did it take you so long to tell—”